 Adding overshoot is useful for copter-UAVs in two situations:

-- When Stop and Turn type is in use in combination with action to trigger camera in waypoints, there is a possibility that before making the shot, drone will start rotation to next waypoint - it can result in having photos with wrong orientation or blurred.
-To avoid that, shorter overshoot has to be set, for example 5m.
-Don’t specify too short value (< 3m) because some drones could ignore waypoints, that are too close.
+- When Stop and Turn type is in use in combination with action to trigger the camera in waypoints, there is a possibility that before making the shot, the drone will start rotation to next waypoint - it can result in having photos with wrong orientation or blurred.
+To avoid that, shorter overshoot has to be set, for example, 5m.
+Don’t specify a too short value (< 3m) because some drones could ignore waypoints, that are too close.

-Figure 16: Example of blurred image taken by drone in rotation to next waypoint
+Figure 16: Example of a blurred image taken by a drone in a rotation to next waypoint

-It is important to check take-off area at site before flying any mission!
-To better explain best practice how to set Take-off point - first discuss an example how it should not be done.
-Supposing that the take-off point in example mission (Figure 17) would be from the point marked with airplane-icon and drone pilot would upload route on the ground with set Automatic mission for automatic take-off.
+It is important to check the take-off area at the site before flying any mission!
+To better explain the best practice how to set a Take-off point - first discuss an example how it should not be done.
+Supposing that the take-off point in example mission (Figure 17) would be from the point marked with airplane-icon and drone pilot would upload route on the ground with a set Automatic mission for automatic take-off.